 I hope that this post finds everyone in good health.
 Today I wanted to talk about a near-miss that I had on my morning commute.
 I was traveling east on a two-lane interstate, and traffic was not too bad, so I was going (about) the posted speed limit of 70mph.
 As I was approaching a major off-ramp, there were vehicles in the right …

-I hope that everyone is well and enjoying some activity that excites them.
+I hope that everyone is having a good day and doing something that they enjoy.
 I, on the other hand, just finished an eight-hour re-certification class for my pest control licenses.
-While the vast majority of us must undergo some type of continuing education or re-certification classes on a regular basis to keep our licenses/certifications in effect, the benefit and knowledge …
+While our jobs mandate that we must attend continuing education classes on a regular basis (to keep our license), the benefit and knowledge that we gain from these classes …

 Unnecessary Boredom; How I Lost Five Hours of my Life